15 Best Tools for Pool Service Companies to Manage and Grow in 2026

 3. Skimmer: Best Pool-Specific Route and Service Management Platform

 The core differentiator is the LSI (Langelier Saturation Index) water chemistry engine.
-Technicians enter water test readings in the mobile app, and Skimmer calculates exact chemical dosing based on pool volume, current chemistry, and target ranges.
+Techs enter readings in the mobile app and Skimmer calculates exact dosing based on pool volume, current chemistry, and target ranges.
 This eliminates guesswork, reduces chemical waste, and creates a defensible service log if a client disputes water quality or equipment damage.
-The route optimization feature sequences daily stops to minimize drive time, and the automated billing system generates invoices based on completed services.

 Key features: